Rohrbach Ro VIII Roland: Design

+Operational history

-In 1926 Deutsche Luft Hansa purchased the prototype Roland, followed by five production examples over that year and the next.
+In 1926, Deutsche Luft Hansa purchased the prototype Roland, followed by five production examples over that year and the next.
 The production machines were built with open flight decks, although they were later enclosed, as on the prototype.
 These were put to work servicing a route between Berlin and London via Hanover and Amsterdam.
-In July 1927 the Roland held the world endurance record for a payload of 1,000 kg with a flight of 14 hours 23 minutes, and the world distance record for a payload of 2,000 kg of 1,750 km.
-At different times, the Roland held twenty-two world records.
+In July 1927, the Roland held the world endurance record for a payload of 1,000 kg, having flown for 14 hours and 23 minutes, and the world distance record for a payload of 2,000 kg of 1,750 km.
+At different times, the Roland held no less than 22 world records.

-In 1928, Luft Hansa replaced three of its Rolands with new machines of slightly different design.
+During 1928, Luft Hansa replaced three of its Rolands with new machines of slightly different design.
 Designated Ro VIIIa, these had a fuselage that was stretched by 30 cm (1 ft) and were powered by the more powerful BMW V engines in place of the BMW IVs fitted to the prototype and first production batch.
 A new Spanish airline, Iberia, purchased the three Rolands that Luft Hansa retired, and put them into service on its inaugural service between Madrid and Barcelona.

 In 1929, Rohrbach produced nine examples of a substantially updated Roland for Luft Hansa.
 These featured a major redesign of the flight deck, and a new wing design.
 Dubbed the Roland II, these aircraft continued in service with the airline until 1936 on its Hamburg–Malmö and Berlin–Munich routes.
 Luft Hansa sold at least three of these aircraft to Deruluft upon retirement.
-The Luftwaffe acquired another one, armed it, and operated it at the clandestine school at Lipetsk to train bomber crews.
+The Luftwaffe acquired another one, armed it and operated it at the clandestine school at Lipetsk to train bomber crews.

 During his 1932 election campaign, Adolf Hitler hired a Rohrbach Ro VIII Roland aeroplane from Deutsche Luft Hansa for his two first series of campaign flights in March and July.
-The aeroplane was named Immelmann I after World War I pilot Max Immelmann.
-Hitler switched to a Ju 52 in November 1932.
+The aeroplane was named Niederwald.
+Hitler switched to a Ju 52 named Immelmann in November 1932.

 Popular culture

-The Spanish amusement park Tibidabo (Barcelona) got a real-size replica of that plane, painted red.
-It is the most famous ride in the park, opened on September 23, 1928, sometimes referred to as "the first flight simulator in the world", and called "L'avió" (Catalan for "the plane").
+The Spanish amusement park Tibidabo in Barcelona got a real-size replica of that plane, painted red.
+It is the most famous ride in the park, opened on 23 September 1928, sometimes referred to as "the first flight simulator in the world", and called "L'avió" (Catalan for "the plane").